Short Break Services for families with children & young people with additional needs or disabilities.

 Any updates to these arrangements will be shared on this page and will be emailed direct to families on the Disability Register.

 If you require any further information please email ShortBreaks@redcar-cleveland.gov.uk.

 Social Worker Referral Services 0 – 25 years

 Sometimes a child or young person may have more significant or complex needs due to their disability and/or family circumstances and will need more specialist support.
 The level of support needed will be identified by a Social Worker Assessment and may include a mixture of specialist provision such as a personal assistant, respite care or group provision.
 These services will be commissioned specifically for the child's needs or alternatively a family may choose to take a Direct Payment to arrange the services themselves.

-If you are interested in these services please contact your Social Worker.
-If you do not have a Social Worker but feel you require more support please call:
+If you are interested in these services, please contact your Social Worker.
+If you do not have a Social Worker but feel you require more support, please ring: